Last updated: 29th January 2026

-With housing legislation changes and regulatory updates expected across the board next year, from the Fire Safety (Residential Evacuation Plans) (England) Regulations 2025 and amendments to Approved Document B to phase two of Awaab’s Law and the Competence and Conduct Standard, 2026 is set to be a period of transition for landlords and housing providers.
+With housing legislation changes and regulatory updates expected across the board this year, from the Fire Safety (Residential Evacuation Plans) (England) Regulations 2025 and amendments to Approved Document B to phase two of Awaab’s Law and the Competence and Conduct Standard, 2026 is set to be a period of transition for landlords and housing providers.

 In this blog: